Meet the team

 Lorna oversees the operational management of the building and is a primary point of contact for all visitors, contractors and partner organisations of the Innovation Centre.
 Having previously worked in Local Authority and Education sectors, she has several years of experience in Business Support Management and Facility Management.
 Lorna is responsible for coordinating all conference, training and event spaces within the building as well as developing services and resources to support innovation activity within the Centre.

 Grace recently joined CSIC as an Executive Assistant.
 In this role she supports both the senior team at CSIC and Construction Scotland.
 She began her career in 1989 working for Rolls-Royce where she worked for 20 years, before moving on to new challenges, including Airdrie Savings Bank where she was the PA to the CEO/COO and Board and gained a wealth of experience in a corporate environment, providing executive support in a busy and varied role.
 Prior to joining CSIC, she worked for Distell International, progressing from PA to Supply Chain management.
-Her key strengths lie Board reporting, meeting preparation, minute taking, preparing presentations, and arranging travel both in work and personal capacity.
+Her key strengths lie in Board reporting, meeting preparation, minute taking, preparing presentations, and arranging travel both in work and personal capacity.

 Marketing & Communications Manager